 In making the decision to close or keep schools open, or to call for a Remote Learning Day, the District uses the following guidelines:

-2. At 4:30 a.m. the superintendents in the Quad Cities region check the weather and road conditions in their school districts.
+2. At 4:30 a.m. the superintendents in the Quad Cities region usually listen to updated weather reports and road conditions in their school districts.
 Keep in mind, while regional districts strive to make similar decisions regarding school closures, each district ultimately makes the best decision for their unique district circumstances.

-3. Before 6 a.m., a decision is reached on whether or not schools should be closed, or if a remote learning day could be used instead of a snow day.
-If the decision is to close schools or call for a Remote Learning Day, it will be announced on these communication channels:
+3. By 6 a.m., a decision is reached on whether or not schools should be closed, and if a remote learning day could be used instead of a traditional snow/emergency day.
+If the decision is to close schools, it will be announced on these communication channels:

 Early dismissal due to inclement weather

 Please make certain students have a safe and supervised place to go if an early dismissal occurs.

 Outdoor weather conditions